 Following is a pending sale:

-SAN FRANCISCO’S PUBLIC UTILITIES COMMISSION (88349MF) plans to issue about $335 million of wastewater revenue bonds as soon as Feb.
+SAN FRANCISCO’S PUBLIC UTILITIES COMMISSION (88349MF:US) plans to issue about $335 million of wastewater revenue bonds as soon as Feb.
 12 through competitive bid, data compiled by Bloomberg show.
 Proceeds will finance capital projects, according to bond documents.
 (Added Feb.
 6)

 To contact the reporter on this story: Michelle Kaske in New York at firstname.lastname@example.org